 Keeping your turntables in original condition :-

 I carry thousands of genuine parts in stock to service your turntables so that they will be working like new.
-Keeping them original will ensure they have the best sound quality, performance and maintain the best resale value, however I am happy to carry out certain modifications if desired (further info below).
+Keeping them original will ensure they have the best sound quality, performance and maintain the best resale value.

 Attention to detail :-